 INCOME AND EXPENDITURE STATEMENT

 For the year ended 30 June 2016

-Secretariat of National Aboriginal and Islander Child Care Inc ABN 42 513 562 148
+Secretariat of National Aboriginal and Islander Child ABN 42 513 562 148 Care Inc

-INCOME 2015-16 \$
+INCOME 2015-16

-Grants, Sponsorships and Fundraising Incor ne
+Grants, Sponsorships and Fundraising Incom e

-2,013,926
+2 2,013,926

 National Conference Income 850,159

-Consultations, Training and Resources Sales s 311,733
+Consultations, Training and Resources Sales 311,733

 Interest income 2,539

 Other income 30,159

 Total income 3,208,516

+,

+Total income 3,208,516

 EXPENDITURE

 Administration & services expenses 248,442

 Consultancy & computer expenses 309,432

 Marketing & distribution 273,072

 Conference & meeting expenses 692,174

 Project & travel expenses 269,647

 Salary & on costs expenses 1,510,698

 Total expenses 3,303,464

 Net income/deficit before income tax (94,948)

 Income tax expense -

 Net income/deficit after income tax (94,948)

 This year the SNAICC Board planned and budgeted for this deficit budget in order to invest in longer term sustainability strategies.
 There are a number of processes in place which should be returning dividends in the next financial year.
 After this deficit, SNAICC has a healthy equity, with reserves of \$371,489.

 BALANCE SHEET

 ASSETS

 Current assets

 Cash & cash equivalents 739,300

 Trade & other receivables 128,111

 Inventories 42,668

 Prepayments 4,545

 Total current assets 914,624

 Non-current assets

 Plant and equipment 105,627

 Total Non-current assets 105,627

 TOTAL ASSETS 1,020,251

 LIABILITIES

-Current Liabilities
+Current Liabilities 050 000

-Trade and other payables 256,823
+Trade and other payables 256,823 94,952

-Employee benefits provision 94,952
+Employee benefits provision Deferred income 94,952 271,150

-Deferred income 271,150

 Total Current Liabilities 622,925

+022,923

 Non-Current Liabilities

 Employee benefits provision 25,837

 Total Non-Current Liabilities 25,837

 TOTAL LIABILITIES 648,762

 Net Assets 371,489

 Equity

 Retained Earnings 371,489

 Total members' equity 371,489

 SOURCES OF SNAICC INCOME 2014-15

+OUR MEMBERS

-OUR MEMBERS By joining the SNAICC community of members, you help strengthen our sector in advocating for our children and families at all levels of government.
+By joining the SNAICC community of members, you help strengthen our sector in advocating for our children and families at all levels of government.

 SNAICC membership is available in two categories, which have been tailored for both Aboriginal and Torres Strait Islander community controlled organisations (Members) and mainstream organisations / individual supporters (Associates).

 Benefits of being a SNAICC member include; being part of a strong national network contributing to a loud voice for change, exclusive free access to SNAICC's complete online resources catalogue, training and conference discounts, subscription to the SNAICC newsletter and voting rights (Members only).

 Become a SNAICC supporter:

-There are several different ways to contribute to the valuable work SNAICC undertakes: APPLY TO BECOME A MEMBER via the SNAICC website.
+There are several different ways to contribute to the valuable work SNAICC undertakes:

+via the SNAICC website.
 SNAICC members are our first point of contact for feedback and policy input, and with the strength of our member base SNAICC can speak up strongly for our children and families.
-FOR MORE INFORMATION www.snaicc.org.au (03) 9489 8099 f 💟 in DONATE!
-Your taxdeductible donations will support education and training opportunities for Aboriginal and Torres Strait Islander professionals and young people.
-Your support builds stronger, empowered communities, and better futures for our children and families.